rmathisen-aws/Automation-with-CloudFormation/README.md

 Scroll to bottom

 Capabilities: check box to acknowledge \
+Create Stack

 CFN views some resources it creates as "high risk".
 We are creating an Identity (IAM Role) \
 Because it's an Identity, it's changing something that provides access to AWS, and CFN wants us to explicitly acknowledge that we want to create this resource.

+Click the Refresh button to see the status being updated. \
+The creation of these Stacks will take a few min.